KaremMetrial/Api_use_sanctum_laravel-8-/README.md

 - PHP 7.4+
 - Composer
-- MySQL or any other database
+- MySQL or SQLite or any other database
 - Laravel 8

 ## Installation